gregorwolf/SAP-NPM-API-collection/apis/html5-repo-mock/README.md

 HTML5 Repo Mock main usage scenario is to enable preview of HTML5 modules of MTA without deploying it.
 There are multiple development flows that HTML5 Repo Mock supports, and they are described in the following sub-sections.
-All flows below assume MTA project with at least Approuter and HTML5 module.
+All flows below assume MTA project with at least AppRouter and HTML5 module.

-__package.json of Approuter application__
+__package.json of AppRouter application__
 ```json
 {
   ...